bczsalba/pytermgui/notes.md

     * [x] Rewrite `WindowManager`
         + The current implementation is old and rushed, with a lot of shortcuts.
-	+ Handle all mouse events under the same method!!!

     * [x] Add `handle_mouse` method to `Widget`
     * [x] Add `handle_key` method to `Widget`